GDPR for IT Managers: Legislation you need to know

 The maximum fine an organisation can face, at present, is £500,000.
 This is dwarfed by the new maximums, which stand at £17 million or 4% of annual global turnover.
 There will be no ‘cooling off period’ for the new legislation, and firms will be eligible to receive the new fines on the Friday the new legislation becomes effective.

-How to comply with GDPR
+How to comply with GDPR legislation for IT managers and professionals

 Compliance will always be a worry lurking around for IT professionals, unfortunately there’s no avoiding that.